Get the most recent information on South Australia's response to the Coronavirus pandemic.

 - Gas certificates of compliance must be submitted within 30 days of completing the job.

-- Electrical certificates of compliance must be submitted before energising the installation, or as soon as practicable.
+- Electrical certificates of compliance must be submitted before making the installation available for energisation, or as soon as practicable.

 If contractors need their workers to complete and/or submit eCoCs, the workers can be added to the contractor's profile on the eCoC system.